-Economic indicators improve - govt working on giving benefits to masses: Shaikh
+Economic indicators improve - Govt working on giving benefits to masses: Shaikh

 The whole economic team led by Dr Shaikh held hours long meeting with Imran Khan for discussing salient features of proposed economic revival plan in order to kick-start sluggish economic activities in the country.
 The economic team comprised of Minister for Planning Khusro Bakhtyar, Minister for Economic Affairs Hammad Azhar, Adviser to PM on Commerce Abdul Razak Dawood and other members.

-The government, he said, allocated Rs192 billion for cash transfer to poor segments of the society and all such programmes would be accelerated to provide sigh of relief to the vulnerable segments.
-Thirdly, he said the government allocated Rs262 billion for subsidy to protect poor segments from hike of electricity tariffs.
-The government will also help the business community to bring down the cost of doing business, he added.

-He mentioned some positive developments and said the stock market improved by 9 percent and current account deficit reduced significantly as it stood at $2.1 billion in July 2018 but now it slashed down below $600 million.
-All these positive indicators are motivating transfer of benefits to the general public, he added.
-Shaikh said the government is preparing economic road map in the aftermath of these positive developments.
-He said if the government wanted to enhance productivity of agriculture sector, construct mega dams or wants to bring investment into economic zones, all such decisions would be taken under this road map.

-It was told during the meeting that the budget deficit is estimated to stand at 8.9 percent of GDP with primary balance of 3.6 percent of GDP for the fiscal year 2018-19 that ended on June 30, 2019.
+He said the government was preparing economic roadmap in the aftermath of these positive developments.
+He said if the government wanted to enhance productivity of agriculture sector, construct mega dams or wants to bring investment into economic zones, all such decisions would be taken under this roadmap.
+Tt was told during the meeting that the budget deficit was estimated to stand at 8.9 percent of GDP with primary balance of 3.6 percent of GDP for the fiscal year 2018-19 that ended on June 30, 2019.

 ISLAMABAD: While hinting to pass on benefits of reduced oil prices in the international market to domestic consumers next month, Adviser to PM on Finance Dr Abdul Hafeez Shaikh said the government was preparing economic package for doling out relief through quick decision-making process.